-Prerequisite(s): ENG 131; Completion of all required courses for Economics majors and senior standing; for non-majors senior standing or permission of instructor.
+Prerequisite(s): ENG 131; Completion of ECN 301, 302, 320/321, and 379 for Economics majors; for non-majors senior standing or permission of instructor.

 This course is the capstone experience for economics majors.
 In this course students will use economic theory and data analysis to conduct an original research project using the scientific method, write a research report, and present the research.